cnorick/curse-of-strahd-notes/Session Notes/Session 5.md

 ### Some Long-Deserved Rest
 All back at the mansion, the party lie down for the night.
 They all have the same exact dream of a woman asking them to join her at [[Tser Pool Encampment (G)|Tser Pool]] for a card reading saying that their distance has rendered her "Sight blurred and obscured."

-All the party members except for [[Pelanil]] had the most wonderful, peaceful sleep they'd ever experience
+All the party members except for [[Pelanil]] had the most wonderful, peaceful sleep they'd ever experienced, only to wake feeling drained and incredibly sad.